 Christmas without food coloring?
 Is that even…possible?!?
 Well, sure.
-Just to be clear, we’re talking about artificial food dyes that come with letters and numbers (example: FD & C Blue #1), products that are widely used in the U.S. but require a warning label in Europe.
+Just to be clear, we’re talking about artificial food dyes that come with letters and numbers (example: FD & C Blue #1).
+These products are widely used in the U.S. but require a warning label in Europe.

 However, during the Christmas season it’s all but impossible to avoid red and green food coloring in special treats, especially desserts.
 And people seem to expect brightly colored cookies and treats.
 So of course it’s tempting to pile on the red and green sprinkles and frosting.
 But if you’re looking for ways to skip the food coloring over the holiday season, you’ve got lots of options.

-For red dye: Beet juice, cherry juice, cranberry juice, pomegranate juice.
+Beet juice, cherry juice, cranberry juice, pomegranate juice.

-For green dye: Spinach or other leafy greens cooked down; puree and/or use the water from cooking.
+Spinach or other leafy greens cooked down; puree and/or use the water from cooking.

-For green trimmings: Rosemary, mint, basil, or other fresh herbs; kiwi fruit; pistachios; avocado.
+Rosemary, mint, basil, or other fresh herbs; kiwi fruit; pistachios; avocado.

-Other splashes of color (for sweet or savory): Mango, blueberries, grapes, star fruit, lemon rind, orange rind, persimmons, pineapples, carrots, bell peppers, purple cabbage, orange or purple sweet potatoes, cherry tomatoes, broccoli, zucchini, green peas, kale.
+Find ways to use fruits like mango, blueberries, grapes, star fruit, lemon rind, orange rind, persimmons, or pineapples.
+There are also plenty of brightly colored vegetables you can use to add interest to dishes.
+Think carrots, bell peppers, purple cabbage, sweet potatoes, cherry tomatoes, broccoli, zucchini, green peas, or kale.

 All varieties of nuts, cereal, granola clusters, raisins, sunflower seeds, dried apricots, dried plums, dates, popcorn.